 Breakfast at Coffee Cup Cafe

 There’s no better way to wake up in the Smokies—the lovely back porch provides amazing mountain views, and the menu offers fresh, delicious items plus homemade coffee drinks to help you get a jumpstart.
 While you’re here, you might as well pick up something special for your (spoiler alert) picnic outing, which is up next!
 P.S.
 If you’re looking to stretch those legs some more before your picnic, Clyde is home to some really unique adventures.
-Stop by Buffalo Creek to see the bison, drop a line into Ferguson’s Trout Pond, admire the blooms at Wildcat Ridge farm, or discover something else here.
+Stop by Buffalo Creek to see the bison, drop a line into Ferguson’s Trout Pond, or admire the blooms at Wildcat Ridge farm.

 Max Patch Hike